eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-2.md

 If these instructions are too long, they can be moved into a dedicated `INSTALL.md` file.

-Having a proper "install.md" file is crucial for ensuring a seamless and user-friendly experience for the product-users.
+Having a proper `INSTALL.md` file is crucial for ensuring a seamless and user-friendly experience for the product-users.

-In conclusion, a proper install.md file tailored for end-users, but also developers.
-It is not a technical necessity, it's a strategic investment in user satisfaction, community engagement, and the overall success of the product.
+In conclusion, a proper `INSTALL.md` file should be mainly adapted to end-users, but also a developers.
+It is not a technical necessity.
+It's a strategic investment in user satisfaction, community engagement, and the overall success of the product.
 It reflects a commitment to inclusivity and usability, ensuring that a diverse user base can effortlessly install and enjoy the benefits of your product.

 ## Description